 Do you hate seeing a creeping insect in the kitchen as much as I do?
-Of course you’re ready to shout for someone to come and catch it and put it back in the garden.
+Of course, you’re ready to shout for someone to come and catch it and put it back in the garden.
 You can always call up Sacramento arborists for garden care advice.

-You’ll win the battle halfway by not wearing strong scent when outside.
+You’ll win the battle halfway by not wearing a strong scent when outside.
 This can attract bees and wasps causing you to need waspnestremoval.
 And if it’s spiders you’re afraid of, a pair of gloves usually offers enough protection if you do disturb one while gardening.